serena-zhu/fillit/README.md

 $ make
 ```

-The Makefile will compile a progra named fillit.
+The Makefile will compile a program named fillit.

 <a href="#top">↥ back to top</a>